BaoChung01/My-Project/STM32F411_SPL_FreeRTOS_Audio_USB/README.md

 	- the Y axis is for incease/decrease the volume
 	- The X axis (shaking) for next/previous song
 	- The Z axis is for running the song faster/normal
-4. The log file will be written into the USB as file log
+4. The log file will be written into the USB as a file log
 5. The LED is blink while running
-	- 1s if doesnt play any song
+	- 1s if doesn't play any song
 	- 0.5s if playing the song
 6. Audio
-	- if the USB doesnt plug in, and button press, the audio "the USB doesnt plug" is speak
+	- if the USB doesn't plugin, and the button pressed, the audio "the USB doesn't plug" is speak
 	- Output the audio from USB
-	- Speak the sound Beep when button press
+	- Speak the sound Beep when the button press

 **[Back to top](#table-of-contents)**